Chigozie Mbah

-Chigozie Emmanuel Mbah (born 18 September 1997) is a Nigerian professional footballer who currently plays as a winger.
+Chigozie Emmanuel Mbah (born 18 September 1997) is a Nigerian professional footballer who currently plays as a winger for South Korean club Gyeongnam.

 Club career

 MŠK Žilina

 He came to MŠK Žilina from lower English league in Winter 2016.
 Mbah made his Fortuna Liga debut for Žilina against Skalica on 26 February 2016.

 Slavia Sofia

 In July 2017, Mbah signed with Bulgarian club Slavia Sofia.

 Alsancak Yeşilova

 On 16 August 2019 it was confirmed, that Mbah had joined Cypriot club Merit Alsancak Yeşilova Spor Kulübü.